elifesciences/elife-continuum-documentation/file-s3-naming-workflow/_posts/2015-06-12-ppp-workflow-docs.markdown

     - special characters
     - that decapitation has happened on the PDF
     - that the abstract appears OK
-    - some other checks (listed in the POA protocalls document)
+    - some other checks (listed in the POA protocals document)
 - production push an "Approve" button
 - another page is displayed with another "Approve button"
 - a "Success Page" is displayed
 - <span style="color:red">Content is added to the search index </span>
 - usually within 1/2 an hour the paper on the Drupal Site is in a published state
+- it's not clear to me which of the "publish" activities operate on the contents that we have here.

 ---

 # Existing VOR workflow

-- content processor sends a zip file to an S3 bucket and to a HW FTP endpoint
+- content processor sends a zip file to an S3 bucket and to a HW FTP endpoint, I _think_ these go into the s3 bucket `elife-articles-hw`.
+- content processor sends Crossref an XML file to update the crossref record
+- These files appear in a directory named as NNNNN - where this is the `f-id`.
+There is one folder for every article.
+The folder contains files of the format
+  - elife_YYYY_NNNNN.img.zip
+  - elife_YYYY_NNNNN.pdf.zip
+  - elife_YYYY_NNNNN.xml.zip
-- Files appears in Highwire express (HWX) with a go.xml file  [&#128279;]()
+- Files appears in Highwire express (HWX)
 - each file takes it's own batch through the system
 - <span style="color:red">HW creates a record in HWX</span>
 - if production can get to HWX then they see the following stages (information can been seen at each of these stages)